garrulus2003/MCD-rPPG-baselines/README.md

 # :city_sunset: Dataset

 The dataset contains data about 600 patients.
 Each patient was filmed twice (before and after physical activity).
-Each time video was recorded from three different camera angles simultaniosly.
-Each video is assosiated with a synchronised PPG-signal, an ECG and various other medical parameters.
+Every time a video was recorded from three different camera angles simultaneously.
+Each video is assosiated with a synchronised PPG-signal, an ECG and various medical parameters.
 After downloading the dataset make sure to organize as shown below.
-Also make sure that paths in the `db.csv` file point to true location of the dataset files.
+Also make sure that paths in the `db.csv` file point to true locationы of the dataset files.

     -----------------
          data/